behnazkhoshnood/tadig-restaurant/README.md

 - Easy to use.

-- Colorful navbar menu which is unik for each page and make the navigation even easier.
+- Colorful navbar menu which is unik for each page which makes the navigation easier.

-- A carousel slide for food images to attract the customers.
+- A carousel slider for food images in the home page to attract the customers.

-- It's easy to find navbar, contacts, social medias and sign in / sign up button in all the pages.
+- It's easy to find navbar, contacts, social media links and sign in / sign up button in all the pages.

-- The top and bottom food menu headers make it easier to navigation through the menu.
+- The top and bottom food menu buttons make it easier to navigation throughout the food menus.

 - Beautiful photos of the dishes and drinks attract the customers.